DenisPepper/tauri-app/README.md

-# Tauri + React
+# Tauri + Solid

-This template should help get you started developing with Tauri and React in Vite.
+This template should help get you started developing with Tauri and Solid in Vite.

 ## Recommended IDE Setup